UCL Birkbeck MRC DTP

 Apply

-• Fundamental Mechanisms of Disease - 13 and 14 February 2023
+• Fundamental Mechanisms of Disease - Tuesday 10th February & Friday 13th February 2026

-• Health of the Public - 22 February 2023
+• Health of the Public - Tuesday 10th February 2026

-• Neuroscience and Mental Health - 20 and 21 February 2023
+• Neuroscience and Mental Health - Wednesday 11th February & Thursday 12th February 2026

-Interviews will be held on Teams/Zoom
+All interviews will be held on Zoom or Teams

 Application form details